hbsmith/TerraformingAgents/README.md

 - The green dots show Planet agents which have been visited by Life.
 The moving green dot shows the Life agent that's currently traveling to terraform a Planet.
 The red dot shows the Life agent's destination Planet agent.

 - One plot shows the Mandel coefficient, which can be thought of at the correlation between distance and relatedness of planets.
 The other plot shows the p-value of this coefficient.

+> *Note*: Due to a few factors (slow calculation of the Mandel coefficient; overhead of the Makie interactive program), the interactive window may take a few minutes to appear.
+You can close the window, but to exit the process it is often necessary to hit `ENTER` in the running terminal.